brimdata/zed/docs/lake/design.md

 ```
 zed lake query -p logs -f zson -from 2020-1-1T12:00
 ```
-A much more efficient format for tranporting query results the row-oriented, compressed, and binary format ZNG.
+A much more efficient format for transporting query results is the row-oriented, compressed, and binary format ZNG.
 Because ZNG streams are easily merged and composed, a query in ZNG format from a pool can be can be piped to another `zed query` instance, e.g.,
 ```
-zed lake query -p logs -f zng -from 2020-1-1T12:00 | zq -f table "count() by query"
+zed lake query -p logs -f zng -from 2020-1-1T12:00 | zed query -f table "count() by query"
 ```
 Of course, it's even more efficient to run the query inside of the pool traversal like this: